sakachin2/BTMJ5/README.en.txt

         .Gude to menu item usage when Gameover was rejected.
         .To avoid need of Rule-Sync by option change, move PlayAloneMode option to Preference from Oper settings.
         .Bugs
-         -Japanese:"���肠��Ȃ�" was shown on rule dialog.
+         -Japanese:"ありありなど" was shown on rule dialog.
          -Enabling Bluetooth loops on Emulator on Android studio.
          -In PlayAlone mode, correct error message for "Draw" button.
          -In NotifyMatchMode, Buttonn background color was not reset by draw by autotake timeout.